-Do you want to learn how to start email list?
+Do you want to learn how to start an email list?
 Building an email list is worth your effort.

-Online businesses that want to attract potential customers can use opt-in forms on their website to attract sign ups, others use lead magnets to generate leads.
+Online businesses that want to attract potential customers can use opt-in forms on their website to attract sign-ups, others use lead magnets to generate leads.
 So you can also combine pop‑up forms and Facebook ads to start growing your email list in a few simple steps

-Email marketing helps you not only to build a relationship with your customer, but gives you a proven way to nurture leads and convert them into long lasting customers.
+Email marketing helps you not only to build a relationship with your customer but gives you a proven way to nurture leads and convert them into long-lasting customers.

 If you’re serious about email marketing, you need to work with an email marketing service provider.
 Working with a provider is the only way your business can leverage email marketing automation to effectively deliver messages to large groups of contacts or subscribers.